• Skip to primary navigation

 foraged edible cedar cones

-Cedar cones.
-Both the leaves and cones can be used as a seasoning.
+Both the leaves and cones can be used as a seasoning in tiny amounts.

-I took some time to research them and figure out exactly what they were, some armchair browsing told me they were white cedar cones, a species in the genus Thuja, and a close cousin to the juniper trees with the bitter (and non-bitter) berries I’d been eating before.
+White cedar is a species in the genus Thuja, and a close cousin to the juniper trees with the bitter (and non-bitter) berries I'd been eating before.

 A mild, fresh substitute for juniper

-The little cones are good, and best used fresh in my opinion.
-They keep some of the flavor dried, but it’s not as electric as the fresh product.
-They pack a non-bitter juniper flavor, slightly more mellow than it’s cousin from the spice rack.
-In fact, I thought that it was mellow enough to chop into pieces and put on dishes raw, or even one or two halved, for a punchy gin kick.
-Now I’m not going to be sprinkling the things all over a dish, but in the right place and in small amounts they can be fun.
+The little cones are good, and have the most potent flavor fresh.
+They keep some of the flavor dried, but it's not as electric as the fresh product.
+They pack a resinous, non-bitter juniper flavor which is slightly more mellow than it's cousin from the spice rack.

 Ideas for harnessing the aroma